-So the argument goes that for 60 years or so there was some sort of plot to get rid of Junias by giving her a man’s name (albeit a highly unusual one).
-So I thought I’d have a look at the commentaries that line my shelves to see what they said.
-Now I don’t actually have a vast set of commentaries on Romans, in fact due to the oddities by which I gained my books it’s a poorer showing than for many smaller books.
-But I found the results interesting so here they are discussing Romans 16:7:
+So I thought I’d have a look at the commentaries that line my shelves to see what they said – is the evidence of a conspiracy borne out?
+If so you’d expect to lots of Junias and lots of interpretations of Junias as a man.
+Now I don’t actually have a vast set of commentaries on Romans, in fact due to the oddities by which I gained my books, but I found the results interesting.
+Here they are discussing Romans 16:7:

-The oldest commentary on Romans I have is from the venerable Matthew Henry.
+The oldest commentary on Romans I have is from the venerable Matthew Henry writing around 1712.

 “Concerning Andronicus and Junia, Rom_16:7.
 Some take them for a man and his wife, and the original will well enough bear it; and, considering the name of the latter, this is more probable than that they should be two men, as others think, and brethren.”